rediris0523/rediris/README.md

 This repository is an adaptation candidate / concept implementation base.

-RedIris builds on prior Moirai-era public repository and hackathon/subnet experiment evidence.
  The current codebase preserves the original Python/FastAPI/Bittensor-oriented miner, validator, task-center, and common module structure for future development.

 Start here before public review: